AnyLog-co/documentation/examples/Secure Network.md

 ### Prerequisites and reset

-* A network with 2 operators and a master node.
+* A network with 2 operators
+* A setup using a blockchain or a master node.
 * No existing permissions and assignment policies.
 * No existing keys assigned to nodes and users.

+This document details how to configure a network using a master node.
+If a blockchain is used, the master node configuration is ignored.

 Use the following commands to configure each operator node:
 <pre>